 Step 4. (optional) Continue with Higher Education

 While a new teacher can begin employment with a bachelor’s degree, many public schools encourage their teachers to earn a master’s degree as well.
-This degree will not only help a teacher earn higher pay but also set the path for them to advance into administrative positions should they choose to down the road.
+This degree will not only help a teacher earn higher pay but also set the path for them to advance into administrative positions should they choose to do so down the road.

 A doctoral degree will be necessary to advance into the highest administration levels of education, including superintendent, and also to instruct college students in a specific area of expertise.